airsonic/airsonic-docs/install/example/freebsd_freenas.md

 > Once the *fstab* file is saved, you can restart your jail and enter a shell, where you should
 > be able to see your files.

-##### Configure media directories in Airsonic

-In Airsonic click `2.
-Setup Media folders`.

-Name your media folder and put in the path to your music.
-For our example, this would be `/storage/media/music`

-Once the media folder is saved to settings, click `Scan media folders now`

-Congratulations you have set up Airsonic!

 ### Advanced configuration